ssrwpo/ssr/README.md

 server, but it will also allow us to avoid requesting the data again on the client (since we know that the store data was sent with the payload).

+Note that although this function can to be used prepare the store, the property containing the store data (provided using `connect`) won't have been updated to reflect this change.
+Therefore the tree-walking won't be able to continue into any sub-components that will be rendered using this data.
+Most of this time this is perfectly reasonable and it saves processing time, but you need to be aware that any SSR requirement set on these sub-components won't be taken into account.

 ````
 componentWillMount() {
   const {